Towards Open-World Recommendation with Knowledge Augmentation from Large Language Models: Experiment

 We employ two different language models, BERT~\cite{bert} and ChatGLM~\cite{du2022glm}, to investigate the impact of different knowledge encoders on model performance.
-Additionally, we designed several variants to demonstrate how the representations generated by knowledge encoders are utilized. \textbf{KAR(LR)} applies average pooling to token representations from the knowledge encoder and directly feeds the result into a linear layer to obtain prediction scores, without utilizing a backbone CTR model. \textbf{KAR(MLP)} replaces the linear layer of KAR(LR) with an MLP. \textbf{KAR-MLP} and \textbf{KAR-MoE} replace the hybrid-expert adaptor with an MLP and a Mixture-of-Experts (MoE), respectively.
+Additionally, we design several variants to demonstrate how the representations generated by knowledge encoders are utilized. \textbf{KAR(LR)} applies average pooling to token representations from the knowledge encoder and directly feeds the result into a linear layer to obtain prediction scores, without utilizing a backbone CTR model. \textbf{KAR(MLP)} replaces the linear layer of KAR(LR) with an MLP. \textbf{KAR-MLP} and \textbf{KAR-MoE} replace the hybrid-expert adaptor with an MLP and a Mixture-of-Experts (MoE), respectively.
 The original KAR and the two variants, KAR-MLP and KAR-MoE, all adopt DIN as the backbone model.
-The performance of these variants under two knowledge encoders is presented in Table~\ref{tab:text_encoder}, from which we draw the following conclusions.
+Table~\ref{tab:text_encoder_ml} and~\ref{tab:text_encoder_amz} presents their performance, from which we draw the following conclusions.

 Firstly, we can observe that, overall, variants with ChatGLM as the knowledge encoder outperform those with BERT.
 The performance of KAR(LR) and KAR(MLP) can be considered as a measure of the quality of the encoded representations, since they directly adopt the representations for prediction.
 Considering KAR(LR) and KAR(MLP), the superior performance of ChatGLM over BERT indicates that ChatGLM performs better in preserving the information within knowledge from LLMs, which may be attributed to the larger size and better text comprehension of ChatGLM (6 billion) compared to BERT (110 million).
-With ChatGLM, the performance of KAR(MLP) even surpasses base(DIN), validating the effectiveness of our generated open-world knowledge.
+With ChatGLM on MovieLens-1M, KAR(MLP) is even close to some base CTR model like DeepFM in Table~\ref{tab:backbone_model}, validating the effectiveness of our generated open-world knowledge.

-Secondly, only leveraging the open-world knowledge generated by LLMs for recommendation can lead to some improvements in certain cases, but integrating it with recommendation domain knowledge yields more promising results.
-Amongst the methods directly utilizing encoded representations, only KAR(MLP) with ChatGLM gains a modest improvement (0.14\% in AUC) over the base(DIN).
-However, combining the generated open-world knowledge with the domain knowledge in the classical RSs, as in KAR, brings significant enhancements (1.15\% in AUC).
-We attribute this improvement to KAR successfully bridging the open-world knowledge and the recommendation domain knowledge.